Stay updated on our activities

 Hotel reservations

 EIPA has special price arrangements with a number of hotels.
-The hotels are within 10 minutes walking distance from EIPA.
-Should you wish to make use of this possibility, please book directly via the links below.
+The hotels are within walking distance from EIPA.
+If you wish to take advantage of this option, please click on the hotel name to book directly using the link.
 Payment is to be made directly and personally to the hotel upon checking out.

 Confirmation